 As Executive Director she will become the “face” of TouchPointe in the community and will collaborate with various agencies and organizations.
 She is available to speak to a variety of groups including service organizations, church groups, community clubs, as well as agencies.
 Because of her employment background, Jessica will work closely with the KnoxWorks program.
 She will also be very active in recruiting and training volunteers.

 Robyn Crow joined the TouchPointe staff in February 2019 as an Administrative Advocate.
-She will be managing the TouchPointe Office and working as an Advocate with Neighbors.
-She holds a Bachelor’s degree in Family and Consumer Science Education with several years of public school teaching experience.
-She also previously managed the Test Center at Mount Vernon Nazarene University and has additional experience with government agencies.
+She serves as an administrative assistant at the TouchPointe Life Center and works as an advocate with neighbors.
+She holds a Bachelor’s degree in the area of Family and Consumer Science Education.
+Her post-graduate work is in the field of Education.
+A licensed educator, she has many years of public-school teaching experience, including work as a Home Instructor for the Mount Vernon Public Schools.
+She also previously managed the Test Center at Mount Vernon Nazarene University.

-Robyn has lived in the Mount Vernon area with her husband, David, for 20 years.
+Robyn has lived in the Mount Vernon area with her husband, David, for over 20 years.
 They have three children, Kinsey (Crow) Page, Alyssa (Crow) Workman, and Jonny Crow.
-They attend NewLife Community Church where she and Dave teach children’s Sunday School.

 Dale & Janet Anthony